mosi-sol/Mosi-Math/lazy is_prime/readme.md

 The longest solution used on programming is `a^(p-1) ≡ 1 (mod p)`.
 I hate that, I love lazy-solution just for my computer hardware "resources management" :)

+This code have a problem, but for first check on big numbers we use this then use other algorithms, that just for saving of hardware limitaiions.

 ### Why `24`?
 `1*2*3*4` lol. actualy each prime greater of 3 is before or after "6 family" :)